munificent/craftinginterpreters/book/compiling-expressions.md

 ^code return-had-error (1 before, 1 after)

-I've got another flag for error handling to introduce.
+I've got another flag to introduce for error handling.
 We want to avoid error cascades.
 If the user has a mistake in their code and the parser gets confused about where it is in the grammar, we don't want it to spew out a whole pile of meaningless knock-on errors after the first one.